 Supply duct – duct through which conditioned air flows into your room

 Ton (in AC terms) – one unit of cooling capacity or 12,000 BTU per hour

 Zone (in AC terms) – an area within your home that is individually heated or cooled.
 A zone has its own thermostat for individual temperature control.

 We hope this glossary has been helpful!
-If you have any more questions about HVAC service, or if you need an air conditioner tune up or air conditioner repairs, call Michael Bonsby Heating & Air Conditioning today!
+If you have any more questions about HVAC service, or if you need an air conditioner tune up or air conditioner repairs, call Michael Bonsby HVAC & Plumbing today!